davidcalhoun/jstoxml/README.md

 jstoxml
 =========

-### Version 0.1.0
-* Added support for custom filters (for XML, UTF-8 entities, or whatever you need it for)
-* Changed to a single options object, passed as the second parameter.
-This will break older versions that use the XML header or indentation!
-They will need to be updated (see the examples below).

 ### Convert native JavaScript objects (JSON) to XML

 Everyone loves JSON, and the world is moving that direction, but we still need things outputted in XML!
 Particularly for [RSS feeds](http://www.rssboard.org/rss-specification) and [Podcasts](http://www.apple.com/itunes/podcasts/specs.html).